Recording Connection graduate Devin Zorn: developing a “signature” sound

 Devin’s passion for music began, he says, in the sixth or seventh grade, at a time when everyone wanted to be a rock star.
 He started playing guitar, but realized quickly that his skills were lacking.
 However, his outlook changed one day while watching Classic Albums on VH1 Classic.
 “They were going over how they recorded U2’s The Joshua Tree,” he says.
 “I’m sitting there listening to Brian Eno and Daniel Anwar talk, and I’m seeing him push these faders around…[I was] like, ‘Oh, I could do that.
 I can’t be the rock star, but I will make the rock star’s music for them.’”

-That decision eventually led to an apprenticeship/externship with the Recording Connection, where he was paired with music industry veteran Rick Rooney at January Sound in Dallas, TX.
+That decision eventually led to an externship/externship with the Recording Connection, where he was paired with music industry veteran Rick Rooney at January Sound in Dallas, TX.
 Having already taught himself a lot about audio, Devin says Rick was pretty good about letting him figure out the technical stuff—but one of the most valuable lessons he learned was how to get on with the clients and other professionals in the studio.

 “A big part of it was me learning to get along in the studio environment,” he says.
 “Learning when to shut up whenever you’re not the person in charge of the session, and things like that.”